Slideshow: Childhood Illnesses Every Parent Should Know

 Whooping Cough (Pertussis)

 Whooping cough makes children cough so hard, they run out of breath and inhale with a "whoop."
 The infection is most severe in infants and may require hospital treatment.
 The medical term for the disease is pertussis -- the "P" in the DTaP vaccine.
 Antibiotics are not especially helpful in treatment, so vaccination is essential for prevention.
-Adults may need a booster shot, especially if they are a caregiver for a young infant.
+Adults need a booster shot every 10 years and pregnant women need a booster with every pregnancy.

 Meningitis is an inflammation or infection of the tissue around the brain and spinal cord.
 In teens and adults, the main symptoms are headache, fever, and stiff neck.
 Young children may have flu-like symptoms or extreme irritability.
 Viral meningitis is usually mild, but bacterial meningitis is more severe with serious consequences if it isn't treated quickly.
 Vaccines are available to prevent certain bacterial causes of meningitis.